Best Things To Do on Route 66 in Tulsa, OK

 Golden Driller

 Tulsa’s most iconic symbol, the Golden Driller is a giant statue of an oil rig worker, or roughneck.
 The first driller was a gold tone statue for the 1953 International Petroleum Exposition, a world famous trade show when Tulsa was “Oil Capital of the World.”
 The temporary exhibit was so popular that a new one climbing a rig was shown at the 1959 show.
 A third and final driller for the 1966 show was built to last.
 His bones are steel rods said to withstand up to 200 mph winds.
 His skin is made of plaster and painted mustard yellow.
 One arm rests on a real oil derrick.
 At 76 feet, he’s one of the tallest free-standing statues in the world.
 Detour just south of Route 66 to find the Golden Driller at Expo Square.
-Learn more about oil history at the pop-up museum downtown.
+Learn about oil history on our tour with an oil baron’s tunnel.

 Mother Road Market